How to become a therapist

 Aside from regulated therapies, there are no legal requirements for a therapist to register with a professional body.
 Having said this, registering is recommended.
 Joining a professional body allows you to prove your professionalism to clients and helps you stay up to date with industry techniques and trends.

 Each professional body will have different entry requirements and some may ask you to complete Continuing Professional Development.
-You can find out more about the role of professional bodies on our professional bodies page.

 What is Continuing Professional Development (CPD)?

+Once you have completed your initial training, you may wish to continue your learning with Continuing Professional Development courses.
 CPD refers to the process of tracking and documenting any additional skills gained after your initial therapist training.
 Undertaking CPD can help you remain up to date with the latest techniques, rules and regulations of the industry.